Omente/Space-Adventure/README.md

 # Space-Adventure
-Space adventure is based on old space shooters games.
+Space adventure is a game based on old space shooters games.